 total_loss = main_loss + aux_loss_weight * aux_loss

-After adding this with aux_loss_weight=0.01, expert distribution normalized within 200 steps and validation loss resumed its proper descent.
-The auxiliary loss coefficient matters: too high (>0.05) and you force so much uniformity that experts can't specialize; too low (<0.001) and collapse still occurs.
+After adding this with the auxiliary loss enabled, expert distribution normalized during the next short training run and validation loss resumed its proper descent.
+The auxiliary loss coefficient matters: too high and you force so much uniformity that experts cannot specialize; too low and collapse still occurs.
+I now treat expert-usage histograms as a required training metric, not a debugging luxury.

 Implementation Guide: Running MoE Models in Practice